loqusion/react-ecosystem-learning/README.md

 [React Main Concepts](https://reactjs.org/docs/hello-world.html)

-Note: The React tutorials use class components, but functional components with hooks are preferred.
+> The React tutorials use class components, but functional components with hooks are preferred.
 There isn't much reason to use class components over functional components any more, besides when optimizations are needed that can't be implemented with hooks (e.g. `shouldComponentUpdate`).

 [React Hooks](https://reactjs.org/docs/hooks-intro.html)